visgl/deck.gl/README.md

 ## Contributing

-deck.gl is part of vis.gl, a [Urban Computing Foundation](https://uc.foundation/) project.
+deck.gl is part of vis.gl, an [OpenJS Foundation](https://openjsf.org/) project.
 Read the [contribution guidelines](/CONTRIBUTING.md) if you are interested in contributing.

 ## Attributions